ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 Lastly, this is for my past self.
 These are the meetings I wish I knew about - and I wish I knew how to conduct - when I first became a manager!

 So yeah...everyone :)

+### What this article is and isn't
+Management cannot be boiled down to a few articles, slogans, and a TLDR.
+With that said, this article is an introduction to key meetings we should be having as managers while providing additional resources.
+Most of the information within this article is gathered from over 10 years of personal experience as a manager, learning from mentors, conversations with peers, and lots _(lots!)_ of reading.

+So how should you use this article?
+Read about the meetings, check out the additional resources, and try it out.
+Experience is the best teacher!

 ## One-on-ones
 **Purpose:** To provide support, coaching, and candor that helps your direct report grow, succeed, and excel.